burakturnaa/video-controller/README.md

-Install all the dependencies of the project
+Install all the dependencies for webSocket

 ### `cd ws`
 ### `npm install`